violetdev/Simple-Games/README.md

 # Simple-Games

-A repository with simple games (Sudoku).
+A repository with simple games.